 Why should Scotland continue to support and invest in the wave sector when other, proven forms of energy are available?

-Technology developers can get involved in the Wave Energy Scotland programme via a competitive call process.
+Technology developers can get involved in the Wave Energy Scotland programme via the competitive call process.
 These calls are advertised widely, including on this website, and are open for several weeks to encourage wide take up.
 Applications are always made through Public Contracts Scotland.
 Developers are also invited to attend our workshops and conferences and to receive further updates via WES newsletters.